psychosis448/wasm-performance/README.md

 * the vue-app contains visualizations of the generated mazes and the found solution -> links on the start page
 * running the vue-app in developer mode does not work for multiple workers -> build & run from node-server (as described above)
-* the python code is not refactored and does not follow good coding standards (minor code duplications)